dwagner4/Threejs-journey/readme.md

 ## World

-- instantiates the THREE.scene
 - loads resources
-- on complettion, instantiates resources
+- on completion, instantiates objects
-  - instances add themselves to the scene in their constructors
+  - instances add themselves to the scene and the physWorld in their constructors
   - should we phase this somehow, progressively building scene?
 - updates all objects within world.update()